karolk91/Grants-Program/applications/contracts-tool.md

 -Solidity contracts comiled with solc run on pallet-evm (supported but outdated) -Solidity contracts compiled with solang and run on pallet-contract (new funtionality)

-The tool will be connected to CI, and each night will generate messurements data for contracts and upload them to database.
-With the tool comes Visual dashboard based on rustc-perf Site.
+The tool is run with following commands: smart-bench [OPTIONS] --instance-count <INSTANCE_COUNT> --call-count <CALL_COUNT> <CHAIN> [CONTRACTS] --url <WS_NODE_ADRESS>

+where as a chain can be used ink-wasm, sol-wasm or evm
+example:
-The tool will be run with following commands: cargo run --release -- ink-wasm erc20 erc1155 --instance-count 10 --call-count 20 --url ws://localhost:9988 cargo run --release -- sol-wasm erc20 erc1155 --instance-count 10 --call-count 20 --url ws://localhost:9988
+cargo run --release -- ink-wasm erc20 erc1155 --instance-count 10 --call-count 20 --url ws://localhost:9988
+cargo run --release -- sol-wasm erc20 erc1155 --instance-count 10 --call-count 20 --url ws://localhost:9988
 cargo run --release -- evm erc20 erc1155 --instance-count 10 --call-count 20 --url ws://localhost:9988

-Messurements data are generated in the shape of:
-PoV Size=0130KiB(005%) Weight RefTime=0000088ms(017%) Weight ProofSize=3277KiB(064%) Witness=0118KiB Block=0011KiB NumExtrinsics=0048

-Each test is repeated 10 times and data are store in database for further processing.
-In DB we store for each run PoV sice in Kib Block Weight(ms, KiB), Witness in KB, Block size in KiB and number of extrisics being processed.

 The performance messurements are run against test network, which is setup using zombinet.
 Required scripts are delivered with the tool.

-Limitations:
+The tool is integrated with github CI, and each night produce messurements data for contracts using newest released versions of parachain.
+Messurement data are sent by collector to database for further processing.
+Each collected stats contains:
+Block number
+PoV size
+Block Weight - reference time and proof size
+Witness
+Block size
+Number of extrinsics processed in block
+Additionally we store date and time of the test and versions of parachains..

+Data colleted in database can be drawn using visual dashboard which comes with the tool.
+Maybe Rust perf site?

+Limitations:Investigate
 the project does not compile the contracts by itself, contracts are delivered in binary form. the project does not provide server/instance with database and visual dashboard.